fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>LastUpdateTime is the timestamp corresponding to the last update of this
+<p>LastUpdateTime is the timestamp corresponding to the last update of the
-artifact.</p>
+Artifact.</p>
 </td>
 </tr>
 </tbody>